PankajNair/Button-Edge-Detection/README.md

 * Timer (timer): Design of a timer that ticks every 2ms when enabled.
 * Debounced Output (debounce_fsm & delayed_debounce): Design of an FSM that produces a debounced signal.
 The debounced signal will have a 2ms delay compared to the original signal so as to reduce the risk of errors.
 * Edge Detector (edge_detector): Design of an FSM that detects the edges of the debounced signal.
-* Top Module (imageProcessTop): This is the topmost module which is used to connect all other modules in the design.
+* Top Module (top): This is the topmost module which is used to connect all other modules in the design.